ChristopherA/prepare-osx-for-webdev/README.md

 Installation
 ------------

-Ideally install these development tools on a fresh install of macOS "Sierra" 10.2 rather than on an update from a previous version of Mac OS X. This script has been tested in the past with both Mac OS X  "Yosemite" 10.10 and "El Capitan" 10.11 but backwards compatibility is not guaranteed.
+Ideally install these development tools on a fresh install of macOS "Sierra" 10.3 rather than on an update from a previous version of Mac OS X. This script has been tested in the past with both Mac OS X  "Yosemite" 10.10, "El Capitan" 10.11 and "Sierra" 10.12 but backwards compatibility is not guaranteed.

-If not a fresh install, you should at least need to upgrade your Mac to OS X 10.12.
+If not a fresh install, you should at least need to upgrade your Mac to OS X 10.13.
 If you have ever installed node, python, go or other web development tools from a .dmg installer, you'll need to uninstall those tools first.
 This script will reinstall them using [HomeBrew](brew.sh).

 Execute this command via the Terminal app's command line interface (`command` + `space` + `terminal`):